Analyzing Predictive Oncology (POAI) and Its Competitors

-Predictive Oncology (NASDAQ: POAI) is one of 41 public companies in the “Surgical appliances & supplies” industry, but how does it weigh in compared to its competitors?
-We will compare Predictive Oncology to similar companies based on the strength of its institutional ownership, dividends, risk, profitability, analyst recommendations, valuation and earnings.
+Predictive Oncology (NASDAQ: POAI) is one of 41 publicly-traded companies in the “Surgical appliances & supplies” industry, but how does it compare to its rivals?
+We will compare Predictive Oncology to similar companies based on the strength of its dividends, profitability, earnings, valuation, analyst recommendations, risk and institutional ownership.

 Analyst Recommendations

-This is a breakdown of current recommendations and price targets for Predictive Oncology and its competitors, as provided by MarketBeat.com.
+This is a summary of current ratings and price targets for Predictive Oncology and its rivals, as reported by MarketBeat.

 |Sell Ratings